-Strawberry compote is a quick and easy strawberry sauce made with only 3 ingredients and 15 minutes.
+Strawberry compote is a quick and easy strawberry sauce made with only 3 ingredients in 15 minutes.
 This is vegan and gluten-free.
 No pectin, no thickener.

-This strawberry compote has only 3 ingredients, i.e. fresh strawberries, sugar, lemon juice.
-Lemon juice is an important ingredient and this keeps a balance of sweetness and adds a balanced tangy flavor.
-Also by adding lemon juice we can skip adding pectin.
+This strawberry compote has only three ingredients, i.e., fresh strawberries, sugar, and lemon juice.
+Lemon juice is a critical ingredient that balances sweetness and adds a balanced tangy flavor.
+Also, by adding lemon juice, we can skip adding pectin.
 You can also add lemon zest to the strawberry sauce.

-Here you can replace lemon juice with similar citrus fruit orange and add an equal amount of orange juice and some orange zest too.
+Here, you can replace lemon juice with similar citrus fruit orange and add an equal amount of orange juice and some orange zest.
+The process will remain the same if you want to make such compote with cranberry, blueberry, etc.

 What is a compote?

-Compote is generally a chunky, fruity sauce that is cooked in sugar to reach desired consistency.
-This is no other than a sweet fruity sauce that can be eaten separately as a dessert or can be used as a topping in many dishes.
+Compote is generally a chunky, fruity sauce cooked in sugar to reach the desired consistency.
+This sweet, fruity sauce can be eaten separately as a dessert or used as a topping in many dishes.
 You can call it a sauce or glaze.
-Though it's almost similar to those fruity jam, there is a slight difference in both.
+Though it's almost similar to those fruity jams, there is a slight difference.

 Strawberry Compote

-So strawberry compote is nothing but the sugar-infused strawberry sauce.
-Simmer the berries in sugar syrup, till it's a little thicker consistency, the outcome is the juicy chunky strawberry sauce.
-In this process, the berries release the juice during the process, thickening the sauce.
-So the compote is juicy, sweet, chunky berries sauce.
+Strawberry compote is nothing but the sugar-infused strawberry sauce.
+Simmer the berries in sugar syrup till it's a little thicker consistency; the outcome is the juicy chunky strawberry sauce.
+In this process, the berries release the juice, thickening the sauce.
+So the compote is succulent and sweet, with chunky berries sauce.

 How can I use the strawberry sauce?

-This strawberry sauce or compote is a versatile topping in fact.
+This strawberry sauce or compote is a versatile topping.
 It can be used in numerous ways.
-Use this as strawberry jam and apply it on bread slices, on the rolls, pancake.
+Use this as strawberry jam and apply it on bread slices, rolls, and pancakes.
 You can also use this as a strawberry glaze on your cheesecake.
-Just pour some strawberry sauce on your cheesecake and it will do magic by enhancing the flavor.
+Just pour some strawberry sauce on your cheesecake, which will do magic by enhancing the flavor.

-This strawberry sauce or strawberry compote is the best topping ever for your pancakes, waffles, pudding, or even on ice cream.
-I was addicted to my strawberry compote in fact.
+This strawberry sauce or compote is the best topping ever for pancakes, waffles, pudding, or ice cream.
+I was addicted to my strawberry compote.

 Fresh strawberries or frozen strawberries?

-This one I have made with fresh seasonal strawberries.
-However you can also make the same instantly in any season with frozen berries too.
+I have made this one with fresh seasonal strawberries.
+However, you can make the same instantly in any season with frozen berries.

 Is strawberry compote the same as strawberry jam?

-Compote is more chunky sauce than that of the jam.
-Whereas jam is more smooth.
-The smoothness comes by blending them before/ during cooking which gives them a smooth spreadable texture.
-Also, jam is a little more sugary and thicker consistency.
+Compote is more chunky sauce than jam, whereas jam is smoother.
+The smoothness comes by blending them before/ during cooking, which gives them a soft, spreadable texture.
+Also, jam is a little more sugary and has a thicker consistency.

 How long does the compote last?

-This strawberry compote or any homemade compote can be good for up to 2 weeks stored in the refrigerator when kept in sterilized jars.
+This strawberry compote or any homemade compote can be good for up to 2 weeks and stored in the refrigerator in sterilized jars.
 Or you can also store it in the freezer in an airtight box for 2 - 3 months.
-To freeze the compote, do it in batches.
-So that you will defrost only as much you need.
+To freeze the compote, do it in batches so you can defrost only as much as you need.

 Do I need to add pectin to make this compote?

 No, you can make your compote or jam without pectin.
 This recipe doesn't call for pectin to thicken.
-There is a secret formula to make your compote or jam without pectin to thicken the sauce, i.e. cook for longer on slow flame.
-Compote will take a little lesser time than the jam as compote is not very thick in consistency, unlike jam.
+There is a secret formula to make your compote or jam without pectin to thicken the sauce, i.e., cook for longer on slow flame.

-When we cook the fruit with sugar, sugar melts to syrup and the fruit or berries get slowly cooked in the syrup.
-And in this process, the fruit releases its moisture.
-So it becomes thicker when cooked slowly for a longer duration as compared to when we add pectin or other thickeners.
+When we cook the fruit with sugar, sugar melts into syrup, and the fruit or berries slowly cook in the syrup.
+In this process, the fruit releases its moisture.
+So it becomes thicker when simmered longer than when we add pectin or other thickeners.

 What are the other substitutes for pectin you can use to thicken?

-Citrus fruits - Citrus fruit peels and juices are excellent sources of natural pectin.
-So without adding any thickener, it can thicken the sauce/ jam/ compote.
+Citrus fruits - Citrus fruit peels and juices are excellent natural pectin sources.
+So, it can thicken the sauce/ jam/ compote without adding any thickener.
 You can add lemon or orange for the best results.
 Both fruit zest and a bit of juice will be helpful.

 Corn starch - corn starch is a thickener.
 And it will save you time by quickly thickening the sauce once the fruits/ fruit pulp are simmered.

-Gelatin/ Agar Agar - these are some thickening agents which are the alternatives to pectin.
-But honestly not required for compote.
+Gelatin/ Agar Agar - This is an alternative to pectin and is a thickening agent.
+But honestly, it is not required for compote.
 However, these are helpful in jam and jelly.

 Extra sugar - some more sugar makes the syrup thicker easily.
-When it's cooled, it becomes thicker though.
+When it's cooled, it becomes denser, though.

-Whenever I make any compote, I prefer citrus fruits along with little more sugar.
-Also it's thicker when cooled down.
+I prefer citrus fruits and a little more sugar whenever I make any compote.
+Also, it's thicker when cooled down.

 How to make strawberry compote or strawberry sauce?

-This is an easy sauce or compote you can make in just 15 minutes with minimal ingredients.
+You can make This easy sauce or compote in just 15 minutes with minimal ingredients.

 Ingredients

-Strawberries - Pick fresh red bright berries for best flavor.
+Strawberries - Pick fresh, red, and bright berries for the best flavor.
 Frozen berries will also work.
-Wash, clean. remove the leaves.
+Wash and clean.
+Remove the crown part.
 Dice into quarters.

 Lemon - zest of 1 lemon + lemon juice - keep strawberry flavor strong without lemony flavor.

 Sugar - Use more if using lemon juice than that of orange juice.
 Orange juice has some natural sweetness also.
-So required lesser sugar probably.
+So, it required less sugar probably.

 Instructions: -

 Add diced strawberries along with sugar in a saucepan.
 Keep the pan on slow flame and simmer.
 Keep stirring in between.
-As soon as the sugar starts melting, the fruit pulp will simmer in the sugar syrup.
+The fruit pulp will simmer in the sugar syrup as soon as the sugar starts melting.
 Add lemon zest and lemon juice 1 tbsp to the saucepan.
-Gradually it will start to thicken.
+Gradually, it will begin to thicken.
 Remove from heat and let it cool for some time.
 Store in a sterilized jar and refrigerate/ freeze.

 Strawberry compote (Strawberry sauce)